markr1961/BLEscannerESP32/readme.md

 WeMos has dropped the LOLIN32-Lite from their website.
 (Probably because of all the clones.)
 Internet Archive: https://web.archive.org/web/20191002041532/https://wiki.wemos.cc/products:lolin32:lolin32_lite

-User LED is on I/O 22
+User LED is on GPIO22.
+DOIT ESP32 dev board V1 uses GPIO02
 no user button.

 Microcontroller	    ESP32-DOWDQ6 (single core)